aspnet/Blazor.Docs/docs/tutorials/build-your-first-blazor-app.md

 1. Browse to each of the app's three pages: Home, Counter, and Fetch data.

     These three pages are implemented by the three Razor files in the *Pages* folder: *Index.cshtml*, *Counter.cshtml*, and *FetchData.cshtml*.
-Each of these files implements a Blazor component that's compiled and executed client-side in the browser.
+Each of these files implements a component that's compiled and executed client-side in the browser.

 1. Select the button on the Counter page.

     ![Blazor app Home page](https://user-images.githubusercontent.com/1874516/39509525-6e367c66-4d9b-11e8-9978-e52a9750c34b.png)

     Each time the button is selected, the counter is incremented without a page refresh.
 Normally, this kind of client-side behavior is handled in JavaScript; but here, it's implemented in C# and .NET by the `Counter` component.

 1. Take a look at the implementation of the `Counter` component in the *Counter.cshtml* file:

     ```cshtml